codinglead/codinglead.github.io/_posts/2018-12-10-this-in-javascript.md

     console.log(this);
 }

-whatIsThis();
+// function is called on the global scope so
+// this is set to the global object whatIsThis();
 // Window {}
 ```

-Everything is invoked on the global object.
+To find the value of <code class="highlight__code">this</code> you have to figure out where the code it is being executed.

-Everything that is defined on the global scope is stuck on the global object that is why
+<code class="highlight__code">whatIsThis()</code> is executed on the global scope so <code class="highlight__code">this</code> is set to the global object.
-this refers to the window / global object.

-If the function is called as a method of an object <code class="highlight__code">this</code> is bounded to the object the method is called on.
+If a function is called as a method of an object <code class="highlight__code">this</code> is bounded to the object the method is called on.

 <p class="highlight__file-desc">JavaScript</p>